Surprising identities for the greedy independent set on Cayley trees: Introduction

 \end{theorem} This symmetry between $G_n$ and $n-G_n$ is striking because the geometry of a greedy independent set and that of its complement are totally different (see Figure \ref{fig:exgreedy}).
-In addition, we obtain a central limit theorem for $G_n$ presented in Section \ref{sec:fluctuations}. \begin{theorem} The rescaled fluctuations $\sqrt{n}(G_n/n- 1/2)$ converge in distribution to a Gaussian variable with mean $0$ and variance $1/16$. \end{theorem} Of course the independent set obtained by this greedy algorithm is usually not \emph{maximum} in the sense that it does not have the maximal possible size.
-In the case of trees, finding an independent set of maximal size is much simpler than in general.
-For uniform Cayley trees, Meir and Moon proved in \cite{meir1973expected} that the size of a maximum independent set of a uniform Cayley tree concentrates around $ \rho n$ where $\rho \approx 0.5671$ is the unique solution of $x e^x = 1$.\\ The main idea for the proof of Theorem \ref{thm:sym} and \ref{thm:fluctuations} is to consider the underlying tree as ``unknown" and to discover it as we build the greedy independent set.
-See \cite{brightwell2017greedy,jonckheere2021asymptotic} for similar applications of this technique for other random graph models.
-In our case, we develop in Section \ref{sec:peeling} a new type of Markovian explorations of uniform Cayley trees inspired by Pitman's famous algorithm \cite{pitman1999coalescent} but more \emph{flexible} in the sense that we can choose which vertex to explore at each step of the procedure.
+The main idea for the proof of Theorem \ref{thm:sym} is to consider the underlying tree as ``unknown" and to discover it as we build the greedy independent set.
+See \cite{bermolen2017jamming,brightwell2017greedy,jonckheere2021asymptotic} for similar applications of this technique for other random graph models.
+In our case, we develop in Section \ref{sec:peeling} a new type of Markovian explorations of uniform Cayley trees which is inspired by Pitman's famous algorithm \cite{pitman1999coalescent} but is more \emph{flexible} in the sense that we can choose which vertex to explore at each step of the procedure.
 By choosing the next vertex to explore as the next vertex inspected by the greedy algorithm, we connect these Markovian explorations with the construction of the greedy independent set.
-We expect these explorations to be applicable to a wider range of contexts, e.g.~we shed new light on Aldous-Broder algorithm \cite{Ald90,broder1989generating} and Pitman's construction \cite{pitman1999coalescent} of $ \mathcal{T}_n$ using particular cases of our Markovian explorations (see Section \ref{sec:peeling}).
-Similar explorations are used in a forthcoming work \cite{CC21} on the parking process on Cayley trees.
+We expect these explorations to be applicable to a wider range of contexts, e.g.~we will shed new light on Aldous-Broder algorithm \cite{Ald90,broder1989generating} and Pitman's construction \cite{pitman1999coalescent} of $ \mathcal{T}_n$ using particular cases of our Markovian explorations (see Section \ref{sec:peeling}).
+Similar explorations are used in a forthcoming work \cite{contat2021parking} on the parking process on Cayley trees. \paragraph{Independent sets of edges.} Instead of an independent set of vertices, we could have considered an independent set of edges or a \emph{matching}, that is a set of edges in which no pair of elements have a vertex in common.
+As for the vertices, we can construct a maximal independent set of edges greedily by inspecting the edges one by one in a uniform random order, keep it if our edge set stays independent and stop once we have inspected all the edges.
+Denoting by $M_n$ the number of edges kept after applying this algorithm on a uniform Cayley tree $ \mathcal{T}_n$ of size $n$, our Markovian exploration allows us to show that $M_n/n$ concentrates around $3/8$ and to obtain a Central Limit Theorem for $M_n$.
+We do not include the details here since this result has already been shown by Dyer, Frieze and Pittel in \cite[Theorem 2]{dyer1993average} by other means.\\ But in the case of plane trees i.e.\ on rooted and ordered unlabeled trees, the invariance under rerooting at a uniform edge plays the same role as the invariance under rerooting at a uniform vertex above and enables us to compute the exact law of the size of the greedy independent set of edges.
+More precisely, we let $ \widetilde{\mathcal{T}}_n$ be a uniform plane tree i.e.\ rooted and ordered (unlabeled) tree of size $n$ (i.e.\ with $n$ vertices) and let $ \widetilde{M}_n$ be the size of the greedy independent set of edges obtained on $ \widetilde{\mathcal{T}}_n$. \begin{theorem} The size $ \widetilde{M}_n$ of the greedy independent set of edges on $ \widetilde{ \mathcal{T}}_n$ has law given by